tesselo/pixels/docs/generator.md

 `width`: int
 Width of X image, in pixels.
 Value not considered in Pixel Mode.

+`y_height`: int, optional
+Height of Y image, in pixels.
+Only use if X and Y are different sizes.
+Value not considered in Pixel Mode.

+`y_width`: int, optional
+Width of y image, in pixels.
+Only use if X and Y are different sizes.
+Value not considered in Pixel Mode.

 `num_bands`: int
 Number of bands in the X images.
 - Sentinel-2: 10